dannelini/web-camera-kit/README.md

 # Web Camera Kit 📸

 A **lightweight, mobile-optimized camera boilerplate** designed for AI vision and computer vision projects.
-Built with React, TypeScript, and modern web APIs.
+Built with React, TypeScript, and modern web APIs. **Now with Snapchat Camera Kit integration for AR experiences!**

 ## 🚀 Live Demo